Hunger, poverty and homelessness affect every nation — even the richest and most powerful.

 Note: This metric measures the number of nonbusiness bankruptcy filings per capita.

-Note: This measures the percentage of residents who did not graduate from high school.
+Note: This measures the percentage of population aged 25 years and over who did not graduate from high school.

 Note: This metric measures the state’s policy potential to improve the economic security of workers, families and retirees and is based on the Economic Security Scorecard produced by the WOW (Wider Opportunities for Women) nonprofit organization.